maybeee18/ml_lab/README.md

 - Anomaly Detection (not enough time to get strange 👽)
 - Recommender Systems (covered in MSDS 630 ⌛)
 - Reinforcement Learning (we don't have time to play games 👾)
-- Ethics (covered in Data Ethics course)
+- Ethics (covered in Data Ethics course ⌛)
 - Algorithms
     - Boosting
     - Neural Networks / Deep Learning